reshamas/reshamas.github.io/_posts/2018-11-22-my-favorite-women-in-tech-organizations.md

 >We support diversity.
 Can you promote our [product / organization / event / job posting]?

->Can you share our [event / product]?
+>We support diversity.
+Can you share our [event / product]?
 We will share your logo in return.

->Can I drop into your next event to do a 10-minute pitch on our [paid program]?
+>We want to help women in data science.
+Can I drop into your next event to do a 10-minute pitch on our [for-profit program]?

 Support them by making a monetary contribution and developing a lasting relationship.